chimo/gs-elasticsearch/README.md

 Supported fields:

 * text: Filters by notice text (default field)
+* author: Notice author (in webfinger format: username@example.org)
+* type: Notice type (ex: post, share, like, etc)
-* author: Filters by notice username
+* created: Date the notice was created

 The `/search/notice` page searches notice text by default.
 You can filter by notice author with the `author` field parameter.